Who needs to submit financial statements

 Which companies and entities must comply

-Some large New Zealand, and all large overseas companies, must file annual audited financial statements under the Companies Act 1993.
+Some large New Zealand companies, and all large overseas companies, must file annual audited financial statements under the Companies Act 1993.
 All Financial Markets Conduct (FMC) reporting entities must lodge annual audited financial statements under the Financial Markets Conduct Act 2013.

-This includes any NZ company with 25 per cent or more of its voting shares held by:
+This includes any New Zealand company with 25% or more of its voting shares held by:

-• a subsidiary of a body corporate incorporated outside NZ, or
+• a subsidiary of a body corporate incorporated outside New Zealand, or

-• a person who is not ordinarily resident in NZ.
+• a person who is not ordinarily resident in New Zealand.

 Overseas companies

-If a company has a large NZ business, separate financial statements for the business must be included.
+If an overseas company has a large New Zealand business, separate financial statements for the business must be included.

 FMC reporting entities